Tubes at Nematoplexus

 broad foot, too.

-"knot", detail of Fig.1 above right: other orientation, magnification,
+"knot", detail of Fig.1 with appropriate

 width 0.2mm.
 Photograph by G. Schmahl.